 As above but the school day finishes after Block 4.

 If an absence remains unexplained to the school’s satisfaction despite communications between the school and home, the school is required to record the absence as truancy.
-Cases of persistent absence are referred to the Education Authority.
+Cases of persistent absence have to be referred to the Education Authority.

-Appointments: Doctors’ and dentists’ appointments should be made outwith normal school hours.
-Where this is not possible a pupil will only be released from school for such appointments on production of an appointment card or a letter from their parent/guardian.
-Pupils will not be excused classes to attend other appointments, e.g. Hairdresser; Driving lesson.
+Doctors’ and dentists’ appointments should be made out with normal school hours.
+Where this is not possible, a pupil will only be released from school for such appointments on production of an appointment card or a letter from their parent/guardian.
+Pupils will not be excused classes to attend other appointments, e.g. Hairdresser, kilt-fitting, driving lessons etc..